2021 NCAA DII Men’s Indoor Track & Field Rating Index – Week 5

-NEW ORLEANS – The first weekend of Conference Championships has really stirred up the newest edition of the NCAA Division II Men’s Indoor Track & Field National Rating Index that was released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday afternoon.
+NEW ORLEANS – The final weeks of the regular season and the start of conference championships shook up the latest edition of the NCAA Division II Men’s Indoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday afternoon.

 NCAA Division II — Men's Indoor Track & Field